rozek/y-lwwmap/README.md

   * plain `Object`s,
   * `Uint8Array`s or
   * `Array`s of the above
-* external changes are reported through events (one per transaction) which are JavaScript [Maps]() with the following [key,value] pairs (the given key is always that of a modified LWWMap entry)
+* external changes are reported through events (one event per transaction) which are JavaScript [Maps]() with the following [key,value] pairs (the given key is always that of a modified LWWMap entry)
   * `[key, { action:'add', newValue:... }]`
   * `[key, { action:'update', oldValue:..., newValue:... }]`
   * `[key, { action:'delete', oldValue:... }]`